 Moviehole: Do you have a different perspective on filmmaking because of the different culture where you came from in Iran, has that helped you with filmmaking?

 ME: Well, I’m an immigrant so there are the kind of stories with underdogs or outsiders that resonate with me; I think the immigrant mentality gives you a doggedness and persistence, that I’m not going to waste this, I’m going to work my butt off.
 You appreciate your country and society so much more than what life was like in the homeland, it builds your character and persistence.
 It’s helped my career for sure.

 Moviehole: I’ve been overseas and really appreciate how things are done here as to filming, how about you?

-ME: Over the years, I’ve tried to make movies in other countries, and it boggles my mind how much corruption there is in other countries, you have to pay for permits from the government before filming and you start realizing there are things like America and the West where there is a different perspective, like contracts and order online diflucan trust, that’s why things get done here in Hollywood.
+ME: Over the years, I’ve tried to make movies in other countries, and it boggles my mind how much corruption there is in other countries, you have to pay for permits from the government before filming and you start realizing there are things like America and the West where there is a different perspective, like contracts and trust, that’s why things get done here in Hollywood.

 Moviehole: What was your biggest challenge?

 ME: We didn’t have a lot of days, we had to get all the pages in, and it pushed me a director – it was a really tough movie to shoot.
 There’s not a lot of crazy action or five characters in the script, so you don’t realize it might be tough, but it was just a few days (seven).
 We had good collaborators, and it was good in that sense.
 We shot in Alabama.
 I really loved it there, it was great.